wp-plugins/wp-share-buttons-analytics-by-getsocial/readme.txt

 == Description ==

-**Social Sharing Buttons & Analytics by GetSocial** is a free WordPress plugin that enables trackable social sharing on your site.
-Supporting shares in over 10 major social networks, you not only allow your visitors to share your content, but they also track their actions such as how many shares have been made, how those shares are generating traffic to your site, and how that traffic is converting into more sales or subscriptions.
+**Share Buttons & Analytics by GetSocial** is a free WordPress plugin that enables trackable social sharing on your site.
+Supporting shares in over 10 major social networks, it allows your visitors to share your content, but they also track their actions such as how many shares have been made, how those shares are generating traffic to your site, and how that traffic is converting into more sales or subscriptions.

 Our product consists of: